See Sample Syllabus

 For this course, we recommend the minimum technical requirements outlined at Dutton Institute Technical Requirements, including the requirements listed for same-time, synchronous communications.
-If you need technical assistance at any point during the course, please contact the ITS Help Desk: http://service.psu.edu/.
+If you need technical assistance at any point during the course, please contact the IT Help Desk.

 Please note that the specifics of this Course Syllabus can be changed at any time, and you will be responsible for abiding by any such changes.
 Changes to the syllabus shall also be given to the student in written (paper or electronic) form.